bpweber/Quack/README.md

 # Quack FPS

+## A fast paced arena shooter inspired by the GOAT

 To connect to a multiplayer server:
  - Move the ***server-ip.txt*** from the ***.quack*** folder into the main directory
  - Enter the IP address of the server you want to connect to into the file and save